mbeader/LMUSessionTracker/README.md

 ## Client

-The client is intended for those playing the game, wether you're driving or spectating.
+The client is intended for those playing the game, whether you're driving or spectating.
 It acquires data from the LMU REST API and simply sends it to an LMUSessionTracker server.

 ### Prerequisites

 * 64-bit Windows 10 or 11
 * Le Mans Ultimate V1.2+
+* A recent version of the Microsoft Visual C++ 2015-2022 (v14) Redistributable (required by LMU anyway)
 * Compatible LMUSessionTracker server to connect to

 ### Setup